 - New users

-- Average session duration
+- Average engagement time

 You can also define the date range and change the display to reflect goals you’ve set up for your website.

 Lastly, the MonsterInsights Overview Report shows you which posts and pages are the most popular on your site.
 This gives you insight into which content your site visitors like the most, so you can give them more of what they want.

 Again, if you click the View Full Posts/Pages Report button you’ll see all your site’s posts and pages in Google Analytics and how they’re performing in comparison with the previous period.

 Check out the number of views, users, average engagement time, conversions, and more.